M-NaveedAshraf-work/BEM-service/backend/New_BEM_Code/README.md

 ## Creating a cythonized version of BEMP.py

     1) open command prompt and change directory to the "Cython" folder
-    2) delete the files except "setup.py", "EPCP.py" and "EPCP.pyx"
+    2) delete the files except "setup.py", "BEMP.py" and "BEMP.pyx"
     3) input "python setup.py build_ext --inplace"